 Upcoming Calendar Events

-- Ephesians Study Begins at Youth Group – Wednesday, February 7
+- Ephesians Study Begins at Youth Group – began on Wednesday, February 7.

 For Grades 6-12